Asking for Employer Info vs. Using Employer Appends: What to Know

 NO: If workplace giving hasn’t yet become a focus—or your team lacks the time, tech, or clarity to act on employer data—it may be worth holding off on an employer append until you’re better prepared.
 Without a clear plan to integrate employment data into your campaigns, stewardship efforts, or corporate outreach, the data may go unused and offer limited returns on your investment.

 Instead, consider starting small.
 Develop a workplace giving strategy, assign ownership of workplace giving-related tasks, and ensure your team is equipped with program knowledge.
+Keep in mind that prioritizing workplace giving doesn’t need to be difficult, either, especially when your team is equipped with the right tools, as many teams are already stretched thin.
 Once you’re aligned on prioritizing workplace giving, you’ll be in a stronger position to turn employer data into meaningful results.
 At that point, an employer append can be a high-impact next step.

 Is an employer append right for your nonprofit?
 Consider whether you have the right tech in place to support one.